-- 14.1 The school provides school email addresses for pupils in Years 3 to 6 to promote safe and efficient communication in the school.
-Pupil email accounts are provided by Dom Le Hur, Head of ICT. - 14.2 All staff are expected to use email professionally and responsibly.
+- 14.1 The school provides school email addresses for pupils (Year 3 8) to promote safe and efficient communication in the school.
+Pupil email accounts are provided by the Head of IT, Theo Turner. - 14.2 All staff are expected to use email professionally and responsibly.
 See Annex 7 for further details.